planetarium/planet-node/TUTORIAL.md

 924a03ecd4a56db981005d3338dfc78dfee673112aa95781b0a5d9668afe3ecd
 ```

-Then go to the graphql playground(`http://localhost:38080/ui/playground`) again, execute bellow mutation.
-(Make sure the node is running as miner)
+Then, go to the GraphQL Playground again (`http://localhost:38080/ui/playground`), and execute the following mutation.
+(Make sure the node is running as a miner)

 ```graphql
 mutation